Stephen Bates (sheriff)

-Stephen Bates (1842 – June 10, 1907) was an American law enforcement officer who served as sheriff and police chief of the city of Vergennes, Vermont, for 25 years between 1879 and 1907.
-He was the first Black chief law enforcement officer in Vermont and the only one for 140 years, until 2020.
-Additionally, Bates was almost certainly the first Black sheriff elected outside the Reconstruction-era South.
+Stephen Bates (1842 – June 10, 1907) was an American law enforcement officer who served as sheriff and Police Chief of the city of Vergennes, Vermont, for 25 years between 1879 and 1907.
+He was the first Black chief law enforcement officer in Vermont, also the only one for 140 years, until 2020.
+Additionally, Bates was almost certainly the first Black Sheriff elected outside the Reconstruction-era South.

 Early life and career

 Bates was born into slavery in 1842 on the Shirley Plantation, located on the James River in Charles City County, Virginia.
 The maternal grandparents of Robert E. Lee owned the plantation, and decades later, Bates would regale dinner companions with memories of waiting on the future Confederate general and other Southern white elites at table.
 His enslavers used Bates as a house slave.
 During the American Civil War in March 1862, the Army of the Potomac invaded the Virginia Peninsula.
 In August 1862, Bates and his brother self-emancipated by fleeing to Union lines.
 He entered the service of Union officers at Berkeley Plantation and accompanied them to Washington, D.C.
 In the capital, Frederick E. Woodbridge, a newly elected U.S. Congressman from Vergennes, Vermont, hired Bates to work as his coachman circa 1863.

 By 1866, Bates was accompanying Woodbridge on his visits home to Vergennes.
 When Woodbridge retired from Congress in 1869, Bates also settled in Vergennes, lodging next door to the Woodbridge family home in the future rectory of Saint Paul's Episcopal Church.
 Woodbridge and Bates became lifelong friends and colleagues.
 In 1879, the same year in which Woodbridge was elected mayor of Vergennes, Bates was elected sheriff and municipal police chief, having served as a special constable since 1875.

 Vergennes, though chartered as a city, had only 1,570 residents recorded in the 1870 census, of whom thirteen were Black, or less than 1 percent.
 Nevertheless, Bates was actually the second African American elected to city office there: Philip Storms had been elected pound keeper twice in the mid-1830s.